Fleena/Python-Basics/README.md

-Working with python basic datatypes and inbuilt python datastructures
+### Working with python Basic Datatypes and Inbuilt python Datastructures